Configure tickets (Booking + Check-in events)

 Open the Activity, go to Slots, confirm Booking and Check-In is selected, then work in the Tickets area.

-This is where you define the attendee-facing choices for bookable events.
+This is where you define the booking options attendees can choose from.

 Add one or more ticket types